-If you accept Medicaid, this upcoming training is a must-attend.
+If you accept Medicaid, this training is a must-attend.
 Period.
-Sign up for this upcoming online training today to make sure that you’re well-equipped to handle Medicaid audit investigations, document requests, appeals, and even auditors who are incentivized to dig up billing problems from years past.
+Sign up for this online training today to make sure that you’re well-equipped to handle Medicaid audit investigations, document requests, appeals, and even auditors who are incentivized to dig up billing problems from years past.

 The best way to survive a Medicaid audit is to do everything you can to prevent it in the first place—but that’s rarely completely possible.
 The next line of defense is how you respond to audit notices.
 Don’t wait, sign up for this must-attend, expert-led online training today.

 For more than 21 years, she has maintained a health care litigation practice, concentrating on Medicare and Medicaid litigation, health care regulatory compliance, administrative law and regulatory law.